Tomato brown rugose fruit virus: Survival and disinfection

 - Menno Florades is mainly effective against ToBRFV at 1-hour contact time on all surfaces except concrete

 - Sodium hypochlorite is partially effective against ToBRFV on polythene and glass, and is effective on other surfaces

 - Jet 5 and TSOP do not appear to be effective on most surfaces

 These results suggest concrete could be a particularly difficult surface to disinfect, once contaminated with ToBRFV infected leaf sap.

 - Soaking trays in hot water for five minutes at 90oC can eliminate the virus

-- Soaking trays in hot water for 5 minutes at 70oC was insufficient to kill the virus.
-However, a 5 min soak at 70oC followed by spraying with Virkon, was effective
+- Soaking trays in hot water for five minutes at 70oC was insufficient to kill the virus.
+However, a five-minute soak at 70oC followed by spraying with Virkon, was effective

-This information is based on our research project on the survival and disinfection of the virus, which is being run by Adrian Fox at Fera Science Ltd. Full summary of the trials can be found below.
-We’ll continue to update the industry with further information when available.
+This information is based on our research project on the survival and disinfection of the virus, which is being led by Adrian Fox at Fera Science Ltd. A full summary of the trials can be found below.
+We’ll continue to update the industry with further information as and when results are available.